 A writer, author, veteran journalist, and three-time Olympian, Rosey Edeh is a dynamic and engaging television personality whose career has taken her all over the world.
-Rosey brings energy, passion and experience with her as anchor and host of the News at Noon.
+Rosey brings energy, passion and experience with her as anchor of the News at Noon.

 Born in London, England and raised in Montreal, Rosey began her career as a sports reporter with CFCF News Montreal before becoming a weather and entertainment reporter with Global Montreal.

 In 2001, Rosey moved to the United States to work with CNN’s American Morning, and later worked with MSNBC’s Early Today morning program.

 As a senior reporter for Shaw Media’s entertainment program ET Canada, Rosey spent seven years travelling the globe covering hundreds of the world’s biggest celebrities.
 Rosey has also interviewed some of Canada’s most interesting personalities, including actor Ryan Reynolds, Academy Award-winning writer/director Paul Haggis, and hockey legend Wayne Gretzky, as well as former prime ministers Joe Clark, Brian Mulroney and Paul Martin.